mzaera/notes_2021/README.md

     <arg name="icp_odometry"             default="true"/>         <!-- Launch rtabmap icp odometry node -->

 Line 98 aprox.
-    *Just a change of name easyer to identify as we are using icp now*
+    *Just a change of name easier to identify as we are using icp now*

     <arg name="odom_topic"               default="odom_rgbd_icp"/>          <!-- Odometry topic name -->

 * /home/developer/agriculture_sim/src/configurations/robot_localization/ekf_global.yaml

 Line 30 aprox.
-    *Just a change of name easyer to identify as we are using icp now*
+    *Just a change of name easier to identify as we are using icp now*

     odom0: rtabmap/odom_rgbd_icp

 * /home/developer/agriculture_sim/src/configurations/robot_localization/ekf_local.yaml

 Line 30 aprox.
-    *Just a change of name easyer to identify as we are using icp now*
+    *Just a change of name easier to identify as we are using icp now*

     odom0: rtabmap/odom_rgbd_icp